liangdefeng/english-study/Phrasal-Verbs.md

-Separable Phrasal Verbs.
+# Separable Phrasal Verbs.

+## blow up
+explode.
+The terrorists tried to blow up the railroad station.

+## bring up
+mention a topic.
+My mother brought up that little matter of my prison record again.

+## bring up
+raise children.
+It isn't easy to bring up children nowadays.

+## call off
+cancel.
-blow up - explode - The terrorists tried to blow up the railroad station. bring up - mention a topic - My mother brought up that little matter of my prison record again. bring up - raise children - It isn't easy to bring up children nowadays. call off - cancel - They called off this afternoon's meeting. do over - repeat a job - Do this homework over. fill out - complete a form - Fill out the application form and mail it in. fill up - fill to capacity - She filled up the grocery cart with free food.
+They called off this afternoon's meeting.

+do over - repeat a job - Do this homework over. fill out - complete a form - Fill out the application form and mail it in. fill up - fill to capacity - She filled up the grocery cart with free food.